Shadow5634/CS377_Recursive_Thread_Pool/ProjectThreads/README.md

 file as well.
 Note that the return values for these functions are mentioned in `condVar.cpp`.

 * `ConditionVariable()`
-  - This is the constructor of the conditional variable class that you shall implement.
+  - This is the constructor of the condition variable class that you shall implement.
     Make sure to initialize any class-level variables you defined in `condVar.h`.
 Note that all methods (apart from the constructor and destructor) must be thread-safe.
 As a result, you will likely need to have some synchronization primitives to enable this.
 Do not forget to initialize them as well.
 (HINT: declare these primitives as class-level variables).

 * `~ConditionVariable()`
-  - This is the destructor of the conditional variable class that you shall implement.
+  - This is the destructor of the condition variable class that you shall implement.
     Make sure to free up resources that your class-level variables take up.
 Do not forget to free the resources that your synchronization primitives take up as well.